+HOLD

-- HOLD The HOLD icon indicates that the current output of the transmitter has been put into output hold.
+The HOLD icon indicates that the current output of the analyzer has been put into output hold.
 In this case, the output is locked to the last input value measured when the HOLD function was entered.
+HOLD values are retained even if the unit power is cycled.

+FAIL

-HOLD values are retained even if the unit power is cycled.FAIL The FAIL icon indicates that the system diagnostic function has detected - FAIL The FAIL icon indicates that the system diagnostic function has detected a problem that requires immediate attention.
+The FAIL icon indicates that the system diagnostic function has detected a problem that requires immediate attention.
 This icon is automatically cleared once the problem has been resolved.